0xReLogic/Helios/docs/plugin-development.md

 By following this pattern, you can write robust and isolated tests for your Helios plugins, ensuring they function correctly under various conditions and configurations.

 ## 6. Example Plugins
-You can try out the example plugins in `internal/plugins/examples` directory.
+You can try out the example plugins in `internal/plugins/` directory.
+The plugins with `example_` prefix are example plugins.